 Serving suggestions

-I like this lentil soup as is, sometimes with an extra drizzle of extra-virgin olive oil on top.
+I like this lentil soup as is, with just a drizzle of red wine vinegar and olive oil.
 But you can also top it with other things, similarly to chili.
 Greek yogurt or sour cream, chopped green onions, hot sauce, etc. are all delicious served in this soup!

 I also think it would be amazing served with a poached egg in it.